Parks & RecreationRecreation

 Other recreational opportunities nearby:

 Also available in the Town are aerobics classes, a dance studio and martial arts classes, ceramics, theater productions, art gallery, art classes, museum, and library programs.
 Winter brings snowmobiling, cross country and downhill ski areas are an easy commute.
-The Chenango River Theater is purchasing the old Page Print building, in which they plan to develop into a professional theater featuring Actor’s Equity members.
+The Chenango River Theater is a professional theater featuring Actor’s Equity members.

 The Joint Recreation Committee currently works well as a means of managing and promoting recreational opportunities in the Town of Greene.